Your one stop Vaccination Clinic

 The Vaccination

-Ages (Years) Doses Required Schedule
+Ages (Years) Doses Required Schedule Time Before Travel

-1-12 2 At least four weeks between doses
+1-12 2 At least four weeks between doses Six to eight weeks

-2-65 2 At least four to eight weeks between doses
+2-65 2 At least four to eight weeks between doses Six to eight weeks

 *Vaccines work best if given time to become active.
 This vaccine can be given up to the day before travel and will provide some cover.